 Moreover, customers understand the value of data and are willing to share it to receive benefits in return.
 For instance, 38 percent of all customers—against 46 percent of Generation Y customers—would use digital platforms to take investment advice, while 78 percent of customers are open to receiving automated support about investment advice.

-The roundtable’s participants agreed that hybrid service models are currently setting the standard from a customer service portfolio perspective.
+The roundtable’s participants agreed that hybrid services models are currently setting the standard from a customer services portfolio perspective.
 These paradoxical customer needs force financial services providers to ‘combine the best of both worlds’.
 In other words, AI mainly helps augment human capabilities, then a human touch completes these automated financial advisory services.

 The need for responsible AI

 However, several questions emerged on the subject matter and the way forward.
 When AI takes over the ‘creation’ of an advice, how do we monitor the ethical compliance of the algorithms in action?
 Do we create equivalents of ‘banking oaths’ for robots, for example basing algorithms on regulator approved ones and design principles?
 Or does it remain the responsibility of humans to analyze, explain or even repeat the (way of producing the) output by the algorithm?
 In case of the latter, would there still be an advantage of using AI then?